Edited by: Chris Dong

 |Rental Company||Miles||Rental Company||Miles|

-Avis has the best deal on earning LifeMiles, so we would suggest utilizing them when possible.
+Avis has the best deal on earning LifeMiles, so we would suggest utilizing this company when possible.

 You can find out all the hotel partners on the LifeMiles website, but check out our consolidated list below:

-If none of these hotel chains is a good fit for you, there are quite a few booking portals that you can utilize to earn LifeMiles.
+If none of the hotel chains above are a good fit for you, there are quite a few booking portals that you can also utilize to earn LifeMiles.

 LifeMiles currently partners with these booking portals: